Ruslan-Dulina/generator-appsngen-web-widget/README.md

 $ grunt test
 ```

-After grunt command run output zip archive will be created at '.out' folder.
+After grunt command run output zip archive will be created at `.out` folder.
 This archive can be used for upload to appsngen website.

 ## License